XgridInc/xc3/README.md

     ```bash
     git clone https://github.com/X-CBG/XC3.git
     ```
+2. Install the `prometheus client` library using following commands:
+    ```bash
+    cd infrastructure
+    mkdir python
+    cd python
+    pip install prometheus-client
+    zip -r python.zip ./python
+    ```

-2.  `terraform.auto.tfvars` is the configuration file for the deployment.
+3.  `terraform.auto.tfvars` is the configuration file for the deployment.
 Use this files to create an `input.tfvars` file.
     Copy the mentioned configuration file and modify the parameters.

-3. Initialize Terraform.
+4. Initialize Terraform.
 It will initialize all terraform modules/plugins. go to `XC3/infrastructure/` directory and run below command `bash cd XC3/infrastructure/